 Research potential ‘typical’ or archetypal conversations to use as a controlled, initial basis to determine how well a particular speech class functions as a means of identifying an atypical conversation.

+Selection of archetype conversations to perform analysis on.
+Specification of a symbolic alphabet within the nominated speech event class.
+Implementation of the tests using the Calpy Library.
+Evaluation of the symolb class and alphabet size in classifying different conversations.
+This may require the use of controlled experimental convrsations.

+Refine the speech event clss and alphabet size.

 Specifically the project will aim to build a working, minimized symbol set that that can be used to measure potential signs of trouble in natural conversations.
 More specifically this should be able to detect atypical, natural conversations from typical ones given a group of independent, normally distributed natural conversations to work from.
 The set itself will be measured against a controlled, synthetic set of conversations to measure accuracy and speed.

+Goal B0:

+Investigate the properties oand the behaviour of the algorithm, specifically the Fast Entropy algorithm with various speech evetn classes to determine likely candidates for processing larger sets of conversations.
+Describe the effectiveness of the selected classes and propose tsks to investigate the limits of the approach in classifying conversations.

 Goal B: Using the symbol set generated, can this be used to analyze more realistic use cases/data sets/conversations and produce more pertinent results to ultimately detecting trouble in speech.
 (The only problem with knowing which one to do first (B or C) is how well A will work.
 It could be that pauses inherently cant be used reliably for detection in a singular person, or that calpy isn’t specific enough in it’s detection, which impacts accuracy of B. Whereas it may be that C is needed but ultimately misses the mark too much by moving away from the goal which is can TROUBLE be detected (which the use case I’m using it for (atypical v typical) is too vague to really produce important/meaningful results, only useful for testing))